OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 To increase awareness and understanding of OWASP among the wider developer community.

+In particular:
+* Encourage new members to join by highlighting the benefits
+* Encourage new corporate supporters by highlighting the importance of the organization
+* Encourage greater involvement in the local chapter
+* Showcase the variety of projects and resources which OWASP provides

 ## Proposal Summary

 Creation of an OWASP ambassador role who would attend meetups and conferences and provide more in-depth information about getting into OWASP.